hyperhq/docs.hypercontainer.io/reference/create.md

 # create

-Define a pod and allocate storage, but without starting it.
-The pod will stay at `Pending`.
+Define a Pod and allocate storage, but without starting it.
+The Pod will stay in `Pending` state.

 	Usage:
 	  hyper create POD_FILE